Siepert123/create-legacy/README.md

 Simibubi gave permission for the upload:
 ![Permission from Simibubi](images/simibubi-permission.png)

 ## And some other things
 There is a [Discord](https://discord.com/invite/WCBecFAyGA) server!
-Discuss with people about the mod.
-How joyous!

-Please keep it respectful, though.
+If you need help, or want to suggest something, or vote on polls, that is the place to go.